D&D: False Hydra 5e Guide

 If you choose for it to be a rumour, you should know that this creature grows in all ways as it eats.
 Getting smarter, bigger, and stronger as time goes on will only help it reach its perfect form.

-Read Also: Rangers 5e D&D Guide
+Read Also: Circle of the Shepherd D&D Guide

 You could also leave it as a rumour and let it live in the darkest parts of their minds.
 If they play in an evil campaign, they might want to make it happen.